 The central issue of cryptocurrencies is trust.
 Crypto advocates think that it makes little sense to entrust anyone else with your money, since they believe that it is unwise to let the government or large financial institutions meddle with your affairs.

 The whole point of Bitcoin, then, is that it is a trustless payment mechanism, designed in such a way that you can be sure that you own your Bitcoin, any given transaction is verifiable.
 And since it’s run by a decentralized, anonymous network of miners, it’s censorship-resistant.
 Also: Bitcoin’s supply is constant, impervious to the whims of any one central bank.
-This makes it suitable for anyone who wants to be in complete control of their money.Buy and Sell Bitcoin, Ethereum, and over a dozen other cryptocurrencies with Wealthsimple.
+This makes it suitable for anyone who wants to be in complete control of their money.Buy and Sell Bitcoin, Ethereum, and dozens more cryptocurrencies with Wealthsimple.
 Sign up and Trade here.

 How counterproductive, then, that almost all cryptocurrency trading takes place on centralized cryptocurrency exchanges, such as Binance and Coinbase.
 To trade on these exchanges, which are run by companies and operated by people, you have to give up your rights to your cryptocurrencies.
 They’re called ‘custodial’ exchanges, because these exchanges control your cryptocurrencies.
 Exchanges can collapse or get hacked, and since you’ve relinquished your rights to your crypto to the exchange, you can’t get your money back.
 Even worse, crypto exchanges are often uninsured and barely regulated.
 (Quadriga CX, Einstein Exchange, and Mt Gox are among examples of exchanges that have lost their customers’ money, either through negligence, poor security or criminal activity).